gnieark/ansible_gitea/README.md

-# Ansible rôle: Gitea
+# Ansible role: Gitea

-Gitea front (no reverse proxy) with embeded let's Encrypt acme use.
+Gitea  (front no reverse proxy) with use of embeded let's Encrypt acme.

 In our case, we uses Gitea with a mariadb database witch isn't on the same server.
-This role doesnot install mariadb.
+This role does not install mariadb.

 On templates/gitea.ini file